 Pour the batter into the prepared pans and smooth the top.
 Tap the pan gently on the counter 2 or 3 times to help get rid of any bubbles.
 Bake 15-18 minutes, rotating the pan halfway through, until the cake is golden brown and pulls slightly away from the sides and a wooden skewer or toothpick inserted in the centers comes out clean.

 Transfer the cakes to a wire rack and let cool for 30 minutes.
 Turn the cakes out onto a half sheet pan lined with parchment paper, remove the parchment paper from the bottom of the cakes, and let the cakes cool completely upside-down (this will help deflate any doming).
 Once cool, the cakes can be wrapped in plastic and refrigerated overnight or frosted.

 Put about 1 inch of water in a medium saucepan and bring it to a gentle boil.

 Melt the chocolate in a heatproof bowl set over the pan of boiling water, being careful not to let the water touch the bottom of the bowl.
 Stir constantly until just melted and set aside to cool slightly.

 In the bowl of stand mixer fitted with a paddle, beat the butter on medium until light yellow and fluffy, about 3 minutes.
 Add the vanilla, corn syrup, and salt and beat on medium until combined.
 Turn the mixer to low and gradually add the confectioners’ sugar.
 Beat at medium, stopping to scrape down the sides of the bowl as necessary, until smooth and creamy, 2-3 minutes.
 Add the chocolate and mix on low speed until no streaks remain.

-Use half the buttercream on each cake, and frost as desired.
+Use half the buttercream on each chocolate chip snack cake, and frost as desired.
 Decorate with sprinkles if also desired.